In This Article

 - Treats dandruff: Nizoral is, quite simply, a dandruff treatment shampoo that's used on areas of the face and body to treat fungal acne.
 So, if you have dry, flaky skin on your scalp, Nizoral may help.

-- Treats athlete's foot: Dandruff isn't the only fungus-caused condition that Nizoral can treat.
+- Improves athlete's foot: Dandruff isn't the only fungus-caused condition that Nizoral can treat.
 Conditions like athlete's foot and even ringworm may be improved with once or twice daily use of Nizoral—just be sure to dry any treated areas well, as fungus thrives in warm, humid climates.

 Side Effects of Nizoral

 While Nizoral is considered an effective way to combat fungus, there is a potential risk of side effects, just like any medication.
 A common side effect of Nizoral is itching or the development of a rash on or around the area that’s been treated.
 Additionally, some people may experience nausea, dizziness, stomach pain, and headaches.
 If you’re pregnant, nursing, or planning a pregnancy, talk with your doctor before taking Nizoral as it may contaminate breast milk, which can be harmful.

 Nizoral can be easily added to your usual skin and body care routine.
 "I typically recommend using it daily in the shower for two weeks or so or until the pimples improve,” Zeichner suggests.
 "After that, I have my patients use it twice a week as maintenance.
 Because it comes as a shampoo, I tell my patients to use it like a liquid cleanser.
 It is important to get enough contact time on the skin for it to do its job, so you should apply, lather, and count to 30 before rinsing off."

 If you do have fungal acne, Nizoral is usually effective in a matter of weeks, but if you aren’t seeing signs of improvement just under the one-month mark, finding a different solution will likely be needed to experience results.